Skip to main contentScroll Top

 Note that if for our part we wanted to focus mainly on the murals, and that we therefore mainly used the first rather than the Heritage Trail, which passes by colonial buildings such as the train station, the town hall, etc.

-If you are interested in the information, I put the map here Heritage Trail.
+If you are interested in this information, I have included the Heritage Trail map here.

 Day 1: On the trail of street art (old town)